Winter Olympic Games: 2002 to 2022

 After a tumultuous host city process, the 2002 Winter Olympics were held in Salt Lake City, United States.
-2,399 athletes from 77 National Olympic Committees participated at 78 events in 7 sports.
+2,399 athletes from 77 National Olympic Committees participated in 78 events in 7 sports.
 These Games were the first to take place since the September 11 attacks of 2001, which meant a higher degree of security to avoid a terrorist attack.
 The opening ceremony saw signs of the aftermath of the events of that day, including the flag that flew at Ground Zero, and honour guards of NYPD and FDNY members.

 German Georg Hackl won a silver in the singles luge, becoming the first athlete in Olympic history to win medals in the same individual event in five consecutive Olympics.
 Canada achieved an unprecedented double by winning both the men's and women's ice hockey gold medals.
 Canada became embroiled with Russia in a controversy that involved the judging of the pairs figure skating competition.
 The Russian pair of Yelena Berezhnaya and Anton Sikharulidze competed against the Canadian pair of Jamie Salé and David Pelletier for the gold medal.

 The Canadians appeared to have skated well enough to win the competition, yet the Russians were awarded the gold.
 The French judge, Marie-Reine Le Gougne, awarded the gold to the Russians.
 An investigation revealed that she had been pressured to give the gold to the Russian pair regardless of how they skated; in return, the Russian judge would look favourably on the French entrants in the ice dancing competition.

 The IOC decided to award both pairs the gold medal in a second medal ceremony held later in the Games.
 Australian Steven Bradbury became the first gold medallist from the southern hemisphere when he won the 1,000 metre short-track speed skating event.

 The Italian city of Turin hosted the 2006 Winter Olympics.
 It was the second time that Italy had hosted the Winter Olympic Games.
 South Korean athletes won 10 medals, including 6 gold in the short-track speed skating events.
 Sun-Yu Jin won three gold medals while her teammate Hyun-Soo Ahn won three gold medals and a bronze.
 In the women's Cross-Country team pursuit Canadian Sara Renner broke one of her poles and, when he saw her dilemma, Norwegian coach Bjørnar Håkensmoen decided to lend her a pole.
 In so doing she was able to help her team win a silver medal in the event at the expense of the Norwegian team, who finished fourth.

 On winning the Super-G, Kjetil-Andre Aamodt of Norway became the most decorated ski racer of all time with 4 gold and 8 overall medals.
-He is also the only ski racer to have won the same event at three Olympics, winning the Super-G in 1992, 2002 and 2006.
+He is also the only ski racer to have won the same event at three Olympics, winning the Super-G in 1992, 2002, and 2006.
 Claudia Pechstein of Germany became the first speed skater to earn nine career medals.